Ducati Streetfighter V4 0-60 mph in 2.97 seconds

 Still, the Ducati Streetfighter can achieve a 0-60 mph time of 2.97 seconds with the wheel barely touching the ground as you try to control wheelies.
 0-100 km/h is a fraction later at 3.14 seconds.

-As you power though to 100 mph the Streetfighter V4’s front wheel is still looking for the sky even as you hook seconds gear just before 80 mph.
+As you power through to 100 mph the Streetfighter V4’s front wheel is still looking for the sky even as you hook seconds gear just before 80 mph.

 The Panigale V4 is wheelie-happy enough but the Streetfighter V4 is even more keen thanks to its lower final drive gear ratio meaning more thrust at the rear wheel.